 For more information about the Hamilton Music Collective and An Instrument For Every Child visit: hamiltonmusiccollective.ca

-Limited parking is available in our parking lot.
+Parking is available in our parking lots.
 Read more here: https://www.thegasworks.ca/parking/